-This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the year ended September 30, 2020 includes information up to and including January 21, 2021 and should be read in conjunction with the Company's audited consolidated financial statements for the years ended September 30, 2020 and 2019.
+This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the three months ended December 31, 2020 includes information up to and including February 26, 2021 and should be read in conjunction with the Company's condensed interim consolidated financial statements for the three months ended December 31, 2020 and the audited consolidated financial statements for the years ended September 30, 2020 and 2019.
 All dollar figures are in Canadian dollars unless otherwise stated.